George Darwin: Tides and geophysics

 Although George Darwin was the son of the famous geologist turned biologist, Charles Darwin, rather than moving predominantly into the field of biology, George kept his focus on geology.
 Subsequently, his efforts within geology caused him to stumble onto many seemingly radical ideas, some of which were related to the notion that preserved within the physical structure of the planet was the mechanical energy (or the collective inertial motion), which may have allowed an ancient rapidly spinning Earth to somehow expel a piece of its mass, and it was this expelled mass which later congealed to create the natural satellite that was now in orbit around the Earth.
 So, before the Apollo mission and the rise to prominence of the relativistic notion that the origin of the Moon was due in part to collisions within a very active protoplanetary disk, there was a radically different depiction of lunar and planetary evolution, which was proposed by George Darwin, in 1879, called the fission theory.

 In 1883 Darwin became Plumian Professor of Astronomy and Experimental Philosophy at the University of Cambridge.
 He studied tidal forces involving the Sun, Moon, and Earth, and formulated the fission theory of the Moon formation.
+In 1885, he collaborated with Andrew Wilson Baird to produce a definitive "Report on the Harmonic Analysis of Tidal Observations" for the British Association, a work that utilised Baird's extensive field data from the Survey of India to refine the mathematical reduction of tidal components.

 He was an invited speaker in the International Congress of Mathematicians 1908, Rome on the topic of "Mechanics, Physical Mathematics, Astronomy."
 As President of the Cambridge Philosophical Society, he also gave the Introductory Address to the Congress in 1912 on the character of pure and applied mathematics.